VitaminK2001/English/Personal_Philosophy_of_Life.md

-Everyone has their own personal philosophy towars life,
+Everyone has their own personal philosophy towards life,

 which is a set of beliefs and principles that guides our thoughts and actions.